SeanaParker/Sales-Performance-at-OfficeMart-Key-Trends-and-Profitability-Insights-2023/README.md

 ---

 ## Assumptions & Caveats
+Throughout this analysis, a few assumptions were made due to data limitations and external factors not captured in the dataset:

-- This analysis does not account for external factors like economic conditions, consumer behavior shifts, or supply chain disruptions, which may have influenced sales.
+- The findings primarily reflect internal business performance.
+The analysis doesn't account for external factors such as economic changes, competitor promotions, or supply chain issues, which might significantly influence sales and profit trends.
-- Higher sales volume does not always mean higher profits.
-Some growth may be due to discounts or increased costs.
+- Customer-specific insights, like purchasing preferences, loyalty patterns, or customer feedback, weren't included in the dataset.
+As a result, conclusions are based only on transactional sales and profit data.
-- The impact of product lifecycle and competition was not included, so long-term sales trends may be influenced by external market forces.
+- Detailed information about product pricing strategies, promotional activities, or discounting practices was not fully available.
+Consequently, some observed trends may be influenced by pricing decisions not captured explicitly in the data.

 ---
 - Interactive Tableau Dashboard for exploring sales and profit trends can be found [here.](https://public.tableau.com/app/profile/seana.parker/viz/2023SalesPerformanceDashboard/SalesDashboard#1)